Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 - Hand-weeded untreated check

-In 2019, the crop injury observed varied from 20 to 40%, but the plants recovered with no yield difference among all herbicide treatments.
-In 2020, pyridate at the 1x rate produced no observable injury, while 2x rate resulted in nearly 20% crop damage still present 27 days after application (DAA) (Figure 1).
-The crop recovered, however, and no significant differences in pea yield was observed across all herbicide treatments (Figure 2).
+In 2019, crop injury ranged from 20 to 40%, but plants recovered, with no yield differences among herbicide treatments.
+In 2020, pyridate at the 1x rate produced no observable injury, while the 2x rate resulted in nearly 20% crop damage still present 27 days after application (DAA) (Figure 1).
+The crop recovered, however, and no significant differences in pea yield were observed across all herbicide treatments (Figure 2).

 Conclusions

 Field pea tolerates low rates of pyridate well, and while relatively significant crop injury occurred when high rates were used, the crop seemed to recover well with no reduction in yield.
-More research is needed to determine if pyridate could become an effective post- emergence herbicide option for pea growers.
+More research is needed to determine whether pyridate could become an effective post-emergence herbicide option for pea growers.
 Testing has reverted to Belchim Crop Protection Canada, the company that owns this active.

 Dr. Christian Willenborg University of Saskatchewan – Dept. of Plant Sciences Objective